 Subject to the limitations of and restrictions on the program, and subject to funds being available as described below, shares repurchased under the share repurchase program will be repurchased at a price equal to the transaction price, which generally will be equal to the most recently determined NAV per share applicable to the class of shares being repurchased and most recently disclosed by us in a public filing with the SEC (subject to the 5% holding discount described below).
-Under our share repurchase program, we may repurchase during any calendar month common shares (including IPO shares) whose aggregate value (based on the transaction price per share in effect when the repurchase is effected) is 2% of our aggregate value (based on the transaction price per share in effect when the repurchase is effected) is up to 5% of our aggregate NAV as of the last calendar day of the prior calendar quarter.
-During a given quarter, if in each of the first two months of such quarter the 2% repurchase limit is reached and stockholders' repurchases are reduced pro rata for such months, then in the third and final month of that quarter, the applicable limit for such month will likely be less than 2% of our aggregate NAV as of the last calendar day of the previous month because the repurchases for that month, combined with the repurchases in the previous two months, cannot exceed 5% of our aggregate NAV as of the last calendar day of the prior calendar day of the previous month because the repurchases for that month, combined with the repurchases in the previous two months, cannot exceed 5% of our aggregate NAV as of the last calendar day of the prior calendar quarter.
+Under our share repurchase program, we may repurchase during any calendar month common shares (including IPO shares) whose aggregate value (based on the transaction price per share in effect when the repurchase is effected) is 2% of our aggregate NAV as of the last calendar day of the previous month and during any calendar quarter whose aggregate value (based on the transaction price per share in effect when the repurchase is effected) is up to 5% of our aggregate NAV as of the last calendar day of the prior calendar quarter.
+During a given quarter, if in each of the first two months of such quarter the 2% repurchase limit is reached and stockholders' repurchases are reduced pro rata for such months, then in the third and final month of that quarter, the applicable limit for such month will likely be less than 2% of our aggregate NAV as of the last calendar day of the previous month because the repurchases for that month, combined with the repurchases in the previous two months, cannot exceed 5% of our aggregate NAV as of the last calendar day of the prior calendar quarter.